 Movement 101: Developing The Student Athlete

-This small group training program focuses on developing coordinated, healthy movement patterns that will optimize an athlete's ability to create force, power, and elastic strength.
+This pre-designed training program focuses on developing coordinated, healthy movement patterns that will optimize an athlete's ability to create force, power, and elastic strength.

 A common problem seen with student athletes in their weight training regimen is their inability to stabilize and control their body while lifting weights in the gym.
 This is an issue because weightlifting in this manner can lead to injury and lessen the effectiveness of the workout.
 Our Movement 101 program helps to solve these issues.